 Funding Opportunities and EPA Programs Related to the Food System

 Wasted food is a growing problem in our modern society and an untapped opportunity.
-In 2017 alone, more than 40 million tons of food waste was generated, with only 6.3 percent diverted from landfills and combustion facilities for composting.
-EPA estimates that more food reaches landfills and combustion facilities than any other single material in our everyday trash, constituting 22 percent of discarded municipal solid waste.
+In 2018 alone, EPA estimates that about 63 million tons of wasted food were generated in the commercial, institutional, and residential sectors, with about 32 percent being managed by animal feed, bio-based materials/biochemical processing, codigestion/anaerobic digestion, composting, donation, land application, and sewer/wastewater treatment.
+EPA estimates that more food reaches landfills and combustion facilities than any other single material in our everyday trash, constituting 24 percent of the amount landfilled and 22 percent of the amount combusted with energy recovery.

 On this page: